YiDingg/YiDingg/AnalogICDesigns/202507_tsmcN28_BGR__scientific_research_practice_1.md

-# A Low-Voltage Bandgap Reference (BGR) achieving xxx ppm/°C in 28nm CMOS Technology
+# A 1.2 V-Supply (Minimum 0.984 V) Low-Voltage Bandgap Reference (BGR) in 28 nm CMOS Technology

 > [!Note|style:callout|label:Infor]
 Initially published at 18:56 on 2025-07-14 in Beijing.